dymmond/edgy/docs/queries/related-name.md

 # <Team: Team(id=1)>
 ```

-Again, we use the `members` related name declared in `Member` model that is a
-[ForeignKey][foreign_keys] to the `Team` and filter by the `email`.
+Again, we use the `members` related name, declared in the `Member` model as a [ForeignKey][foreign_keys] to `Team`, and filter by `email`.

 ##### Nested Queries

-This is where things get interesting.
-What happens if you need to go deep down the rabbit hole and
+This is where it gets interesting.
+What if you need to perform deeper nested queries?
-do even more nested queries?

-Ok, lets now add two more models to our example.
+Let's add two more models:

 * User
 * Profile

 !!!
 Warning
-    These are used only for explanation reasons and not to be perfectly aligned.
+    These are used for illustrative purposes and may not represent optimal model design.

-We should now have something like this:
+Our models now look like this:

 ```python title="models.py" hl_lines="38-40 47"
 {!> ../docs_src/queries/related_name/new_models.py !}
 ```

-We now have another two foreign keys:
+We have added two more foreign keys:

-* `member` - ForeignKey from User to Member.
+* `member`: ForeignKey from `User` to `Member`.
-* `user` - ForeignKey from Profile to User.
+* `user`: ForeignKey from `Profile` to `User`.

-And the corresponding **related names**:
+And their corresponding **related names**:

-* `users` - The related name for the user foreign key.
+* `users`: Related name for the `User` foreign key.
-* `profiles` - The related name for the profile foreign key.
+* `profiles`: Related name for the `Profile` foreign key.

-Let us also add some data into the database.
+Let's populate the database with data.

 ```python hl_lines="16-17"
 {!> ../docs_src/queries/related_name/new_data.py !}
 ```

-This should "deep enough" to understand and now we want to query as deep as we need to.

-* **We want to know what team monica belongs to and we want to make sure the user name is also checked**
+This setup is sufficient to illustrate deep nested queries.

+* **Find the team to which `monica` belongs, and verify the user's name.**

 ```python
 team = await acme.teams_set.filter(